jensenrex/jsLaunch/README.md

 # jsLaunch

-Exercises from Introduction to Programming With JavaScript https://launchschool.com/books/javascript
+Exercises from the Launch School book **Introduction to Programming With JavaScript**.

+https://launchschool.com/books/javascript